 Today, most people’s experience with automated law enforcement is limited to traffic cameras that take a photo of you enjoying the open road that’s then mailed back to you alongside a speeding ticket.
 But traffic cameras only scratch the surface of what will soon become possible.
 In fact, tomorrow’s criminals will eventually become more fearful of robots and AI than they will human police officers.

 - Miniature CCTV cameras are installed throughout an example city or town.

 - The footage these cameras capture is shared in real-time with a supercomputer housed within the local police department or sheriff's building.

-- Throughout the day, this supercomputer will take note of every face and licence plate the cameras capture in public.
+- Throughout the day, this supercomputer will take note of every face and license plate the cameras capture in public.
 The supercomputer will also analyze suspicious human activity or interactions, such as leaving a bag unattended, loitering, or when a person circles a block 20 or 30 times.
 Note that these cameras will also record sound, allowing them to detect and locate the source of any gunshot sound they register.

 - This metadata (big data) is then shared with a state or federal level police AI system in the cloud that compares this metadata against police databases of criminals, criminally owned property, and known patterns of criminality.